TalkBuddy-ai/TalkBuddy.ai-FE/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Create a Build

+To create a build directory with a production build of your app to be ready for deployment run:

+npm run build

+## Check the ESLint errors

+To make code more consistent and avoiding bugs run:

+npm run lint

 ## Learn More